winwiz1/crisp-react/README.md

 This topic is covered further in the [separate section](docs/benchmarks/PERFORMANCE.md#performance).
 It provides more insight into the performance related issues along with benchmarking results.
 ### Full Stack and Jamstack Builds
 The solution provides full stack deployments with several cloud vendors yet again avoids vendor lock-in by reusing the same Docker container.
-This is complimented by Jamstack deployments that aim for simplicity and speedy production release.
+This is complemented by Jamstack deployments that aim for simplicity and speedy production release.
 All deployments achieve high test scores from reputable online testing tools like [web.dev/measure](https://web.dev/measure) and [webpagetest.org](https://webpagetest.org).

 <table width=100%>
   <tr>